• Co-creative development

 But in some applications low weight is more essential than efficiency.
 This could be the case for smaller motors in automotive where running time is few minutes per day, but weight load is 100%.
 These motors could be strongly reduced in weight if the optimum combination of SMC stator design combined with the substitution of copper with aluminium wire could be implemented.
 Please feel free to contact our motor experts in order to learn how much weight your motor could safe when changing to a new Sintex design.

-Split stator – reaching extremely high fill factor
+Split stator – reaching extremely high fill factor.

 When designing electrical motors one of the limiting factors is the copper fill factor in the stator.
 It can be very easy to design and simulate the motor with a high filling factor, but on the other hand it can be extremely difficult to place the copper in the slots and also have space for the needle between the stator teeth and the stator bridges.